Dog-Shelter-App/dog-shelter-app/readme.md

 Our project is the solution to answer Houston's currently fragmented animal databases.

 ## The technology you used?
-We used MongoDB, PyMongo, Python, Javascript, JQuery, SCSS, HTML
+We used MongoDB, PyMongo, Python, Javascript, JQuery, CSS, HTML, Jinja, Tornado, AWS Lightsail

 ## Problems you encountered and how you solved them.